Bournemouth Airport: Other facilities

 Scenic Air Tours, an A to A AOC holder, also operates from Aviation Park West with its main base of operation at the airport.
-Its secondary base located at Durham Tees Valley Airport houses one of its Piper PA-28 aircraft available for sightseeing and aerial photography.
+Its secondary base located at Teesside International Airport houses one of its Piper PA-28 aircraft available for sightseeing and aerial photography.
 The Bournemouth-based fleet consists of a Piper PA-28 and Grumman American AA-5, both available for sightseeing trips and rentals.

 Bournemouth is the home of a dedicated Pilatus maintenance facility, focusing on the Pilatus PC-12, serving aircraft from across Europe.
 Jetfly Aviation, a fractional ownership company, uses the Bournemouth facility for its maintenance needs and has aircraft and crew based at the airport.

 The airport is also home to several other maintenance facilities, all specialising in various areas of the industry.
 The largest for general aviation aircraft is Airtime Aviation, providing maintenance for aircraft up to the size of Beechcraft King Air.
 Airtime also provide aircraft painting through its sister company, Airtime Paint, handling all kinds of aircraft including small jets.
 Fast Aviation also provides maintenance for general aviation aircraft and is based on the north side of the airfield.
 MCA provide specialist King Air support and maintenance, with several worldwide contracts.
 Jets and Technic Air provide maintenance for Jet aircraft and smaller turboprop airliners.

 Handling for general aviation aircraft is provided by two companies.
 Bliss Aviation, a small flight school specialising in helicopter training, provides handling for smaller aircraft such as Piper PA-28 and larger multi-engine pistons like Piper Chieftain and Beechcraft Baron.
 Larger corporate aircraft are handled by Signature Flight Support, often handling aircraft up to the size of Gulfstream G650 and Falcon 7X.